zindier/ng2-smart-table/README.md

 # Angular Smart Table Component

-ng2-smart-table component made with :heart:  by [Akveo team](http://akveo.com/).
-Follow us on [Twitter](https://twitter.com/akveo_inc) to get latest news about this component first!
+ngx-smart-table component is a forked project from [ng2-smart-table](https://github.com/akveo/ng2-smart-table) by [Akveo team](http://akveo.com/).

+The main goal of this fork is to provide to this awesome component some news features, like filter with a date picker range.

 ### Demo